SpinningWing Logo

 Lead / Lag

-As with flap motion, lead / lag motion may be accommodated by a hinge or an elastic flexure.
+As with flap motion, lead / lag motion may be facilitated by a hinge or an elastic flexure.
 Many of the same pros and cons apply here, but there is a unique downside to hinges in lead / lag called ground resonance.
 When on the ground, lead / lag motion can cause the rotor’s center of mass to move in a periodic motion at roughly the same frequency at which the fuselage rocks on the ground.
 Resonance in these frequencies can destroy the aircraft as shown in this video.
 To avoid this, a damper is normally added to each blade to tame the lead / lag motion.
 This of course adds to the cost and maintenance of the aircraft.

 Back to home